 - Category: Walks Around Buchlyvie

-This path is well-known to the hundreds of runners (and walkers!) who take part in the annual 10km Buchlyvie Fun Run or the Buchlyvie Half-Marathon– along the old railway line to Aberfoyle.
-This was used by many of us long before it was a core path, but then we could only go as far as the River Forth, because the bridge had been demolished when the railway was closed.
-However, this bridge has now been replaced, so there’s no longer any need to detour via Gartmore when heading for Aberfoyle.
+This path is well-known to the hundreds of runners (and walkers!) who take part in the annual Buchlyvie 10k or the Buchlyvie Half-Marathon– along the old railway line to Aberfoyle.
+This was used by many of us long before it became a Core Path, but then we could only go as far as the River Forth, because the bridge had been demolished when the railway was closed.
+However, this bridge has now been replaced.
+The map of the walk, including a few photographs can be found at www.plotaroute.com/route/1047668.

-After a mile-and-a-half, the track crosses the Auchentroig Burn, where there may be a gate.
-A short distance further on, the track crosses the Kelty Water and reaches Barbadoes Cottage.
-This cottage is almost exactly 5km from Buchlyvie and is the turning point for the Buchlyvie 10 km Fun Run.
+After a mile-and-a-half, the track crosses the Auchentroig Burn via a new metal bridge.
+A short distance further on, the track crosses the Kelty Water and passes Barbadoes Cottage.
+This cottage is almost exactly 5km from Buchlyvie and is the turning point for the Buchlyvie 10k.
 If you want to visit Gartmore, turn left here and follow the track past Easterhills and the Trossachs Holiday Park to meet the A81 road.
 Cross this road and follow the signposts to Gartmore.

-Staying on the old railway line, a mile beyond Barbadoes Cottage brings you to the new bridge over the River Forth (only a modest river at this stage!) and now you’re in the Loch Lomond and Trossachs National Park.
-In the next mile you pass the Carse of Shannochill farm and go under the A81 road towards the Gartmore road near Cobleland.
-At this point, the track has been tarmacadamed.
-Pass through a gate onto the Gartmore road, go right and you’ll soon meet the Sustrans National Cycle Network route 7.
-The prominent Sustrans marker at this point was painted by the Buchlyvie Brownies several years ago.
+Staying on the old railway line, one mile beyond Barbadoes Cottage brings you to the new bridge over the River Forth (which is only a modest river at this stage!) and you’re now in the Loch Lomond and Trossachs National Park.
+In the next mile you pass the Carse of Shannochill farm and go past a pig farm (where there are often several piglets on the track itself), you then go under the A81 road, where the track has been tarmacadamed.
+Pass through a gate onto the Gartmore road, go right and you’ll soon meet the Sustrans National Cycle Network route 7 on the left.
+The prominent Sustrans marker at this point was first painted by the Buchlyvie Brownies several years ago (although it has been overpainted more recently).
 Sustrans stands for “sustainable transport” – an organisation dedicated to creating cycleways and footpaths all over Britain and NCN 7 is the greatest of them all; you turn left for Land’s End or right for John O’ Groats!